Food Hygiene Awareness

 Course Details

-• Duration: Half day, or tailored to your setting and team
+• Duration: Half day (3 hours), tailored to your setting and team

-• Refresher: Every 2 years, or sooner following changes in role, significant changes to procedures, or where food safety concerns are identified
+• Validity: No formal expiry.
+A refresher is recommended every 2 years, or sooner following changes in role, significant changes to procedures, or where food safety concerns are identified.

 Who This Course Is For